ZviRosenfeld/MinMaxSearch/README.md

 **ParallelismMode**
 There are 3 ParallelismMode: FirstLevelOnly, which is the recommended mode and normally yields the fastest searches.
 In addition, there are the NonParallelism and TotalParallelism modes.
-In the TotalParallelism mode you can set the degree of parallelisem using the MaxDegreeOfParallelism field (this field will be ignored otherwise).
+In the TotalParallelism mode you can set the degree of parallelism using the MaxDegreeOfParallelism field (this field will be ignored otherwise).

 **DieEarly:**
 If this option is set to true, the algorithm will rerun as soon as it finds a score bigger then SearchEngine.MaxScore for Max or SearchEngine.MinScore for Min.